Optical conductivity of Ba0.6 K0.4 Fe2 As2 : The effect of in-plane and out-of-plane doping in the superconducting gap: Introduction

-A crucial issue in the superconducting mechanism of iron-arsenide compounds is understanding the properties of the superconducting gap(s).
-Electronic structure calculations predict that multiple bands at the Fermi Level participate in the formation of the condensate \cite{PhysRevLett.100.226402, PhysRevLett.100.237003}, leading to multigap superconductivity. \citeauthor{PhysRevLett.101.057003} \cite{PhysRevLett.101.057003} suggested an antiferromagnetic spin fluctuation mediated superconductivity in these materials resulting in a possible sign reversal between the order parameters in different Fermi surface sheets, in the so-called $s_{\pm}$ symmetry.
-This $s_{\pm}$ symmetry has an important pair-breaking consequence.
-When scattering by non-magnetic impurity between bands having $s_+$ and $s_-$ symmetries takes place, Cooper pairs are annihilated and an excess of unpaired quasiparticles appear in the superconducting state \cite{PhysRevB.80.140515}.
+A crucial issue in the superconducting mechanism of iron-arsenide compounds is to understand the properties of their superconducting gaps.
+Electronic structure calculations predict that multiple bands at the Fermi level participate in the formation of the condensate \cite{PhysRevLett.100.226402, PhysRevLett.100.237003}, leading to multigap superconductivity.
+As the electron-phonon coupling in these materials is too small to account for $T_c$ \cite{Boeri2008}, an all electronic mechanism such as antiferromagnetic spin fluctuations was suggested for pairing.
+This leads to a possible sign reversal between the order parameters in different Fermi surface sheets, the so-called $s_{\pm}$ symmetry \cite{PhysRevLett.101.057003, Cvetkovic2009}.
+In an $s_{\pm}$ superconductor, interband scattering by non-magnetic impurities is pair-breaking as it mixes hole and electron states having superconducting order parameters of opposite phases \cite{Vorontsov2009,PhysRevB.80.140515,Noat2010}.

-In this sense, BaFe$_2$As$_2$ based materials are of utmost importance as superconductivity appears with in- and out-of- FeAs plane doping.
-Angle resolved photoemission spectroscopy (ARPES) finds mulitple nodeless gaps in both \BFCA\ \cite{Terashima2009} and \BKFA\ \cite{EPL.83.47001,EPL.85.67002} in accordance with theoretical calculations \cite{Maiti2011} that predict isotropic gaps in optimally doped Co and K materials.
+In this scenario, BaFe$_2$As$_2$ based materials are of the utmost importance as superconductivity appears by doping either in or out of FeAs planes, which contribute the most to the bands at the Fermi level.
+Angle resolved photoemission spectroscopy (ARPES) finds multiple nodeless gaps in optimally doped \BFCA\ \cite{Terashima2009} and \BKFA\ \cite{EPL.83.47001,EPL.85.67002} in accordance with theoretical calculations \cite{Maiti2011}.
 Yet, their spectroscopic responses are strikingly different.